-For this article, I’m focusing on tools that help me determine what hardware and software I have without prying the cover off.
+For this article, I’m focusing on free tools that help me determine what hardware and software I have without prying the cover off.
 This can be very useful when troubleshooting or talking to tech support reps because they often need basic computer information.
 But the degree of information you need really does depend on the circumstances, which is why I’ve included multiple solutions.

 Windows Layered Approach to System Information

 Microsoft actually provides a number of tools to find out about your PC.
 One immediate benefit is you don’t have to download any software.
 These tools vary from the basics to ones that require a propeller hat.
 For many people, your PC’s About panel is sufficient.